pixelscript/test-docusaurus/docs/concepts/content-delivery.md

 By default, you can filter by the content type property (`/_meta/schema`) to find every content object of a particular type.

-Additionally, you can define up to 5 custom filters per content type using the [filterable trait](/docs/schema-reference/traits#filterable-trait).
+Additionally, you can define up to 5 custom filters per content type using the.
 Each filter can target one or multiple properties, allowing for compound "AND" matches.

 This capability is suitable for use cases where you need to retrieve a list of content objects filtered using simple criteria.
 Examples of this include: